dkedar7/TesterMatching/README.md

 4. testers.csv: CSV of of all Testers.
 Each row corresponds to a Tester.
 ```
 ## Querying Tool and Methodology
-Pandas module of python has been chosen for querying and sort.
+Pandas module of python has been chosen for querying and sorting.
 Querying speed of Pandas is usually comparable to SQL for datasets lesser than about a million in size.
 In addition, it is more convenient to use Pandas for flat files like .csv since it avoids the hassle of creating a database and storing tables.
 Pandas is sufficiently fast for the given data size, and also allows easy datastructure manipulation in python.
 <br>
 The following methodology has been used to do the entire querying task:
 <br>